Broad Cytokine and Toxin Reduction

 Localized inflammation is a normal response to injury or infection, and helps to bring blood cells, oxygen and nutrients to the affected area to assist in the healing process.
 However, the body’s immune system frequently overreacts in response to life-threatening conditions such as sepsis and infection, trauma, burn injury, severe lung injury, liver failure, pancreatitis, influenza, cytokine release syndrome, and many others.
 This overreaction can lead to the production of a massive excess of inflammatory mediators, particularly cytokines, which is often called a “cytokine storm”.
 Cytokines are a class of more than one hundred different small proteins that normally help to stimulate and regulate the immune response to help the body cope with injury and infection and include the family of interleukins, interferons, tumor necrosis factor, and many others.

-Cytokine storm is toxic to the body, driving severe generalized inflammation (often called SIRS, or a systemic inflammatory response syndrome) and a cascade of pathophysiologic changes in the body that cause cell death, organ failure and often death of the patient.
+Cytokine storm is toxic to the body, driving severe generalized inflammation and a cascade of pathophysiologic changes in the body that cause cell death, organ failure and often death of the patient.
+Shock, respiratory failure, and kidney failure are common examples of organ failure in critically ill patients.
 Reduction of cytokine storm has the potential to limit this cascade of events, thereby helping to mitigate organ injury, while reducing the severity of illness, and helping patients to recover and survive.
-Until recently, however, there were no effective ways to reduce cytokine storm broadly.
+Until recently, there were no effective ways to reduce cytokine storm broadly.

 CytoSorb® – Reducing the Fuel to the Fire of Inflammation

-CytoSorb is the first specifically approved extracorporeal cytokine adsorber in the European Union and is broadly indicated for use in clinical situations where cytokines are elevated.
-CytoSorb not only targets the reduction of circulating cytokines, but in pre-clinical and/or clinical studies has demonstrated the ability to remove bacterial toxins, free hemoglobin, bilirubin, myoglobin, activated complement, and a host of other inflammatory mediators in whole blood that can drive an uncontrolled, deadly systemic inflammatory response syndrome (SIRS) that is often seen during critical illnesses treated in the ICU.
+CytoSorb is approved in the European Union as an extracorporeal cytokine adsorber to reduce circulating cytokines in the bloodstream, and is broadly indicated for use in clinical situations where cytokines are elevated.
+In preliminary pre-clinical and/or clinical studies, CytoSorb has also demonstrated the ability to reduce bacterial toxins, free hemoglobin, bilirubin, myoglobin, activated complement, and a host of other inflammatory mediators in whole blood that are often associated with critical illnesses treated in the ICU.
 Because of this, CytoSorb represents a potentially important advance in the control of deadly inflammation in critically-ill patients and those undergoing complex cardiac surgery.

 CytoSorb is compatible with most standard hemodialysis machines, continuous renal replacement therapy (CRRT) machines, heart-lung machines, most extracorporeal membrane oxygenation (ECMO) machines, and other blood pumps found in most hospitals.
 Using a standard hemodialysis machine, blood is pumped out of the body, through the CytoSorb cartridge that contains the company’s proprietary blood compatible porous polymer beads, and the “purified” blood is recirculated back to the patient over and over again.
 In a twenty-four hour period, a patient’s entire blood volume can be treated more than 70 times.